Wild Birds

 They have developed several behavioral adaptations to minimize predation:

 • Their nocturnal (night) lifestyle reduces the likelihood of being detected by daytime predators.
 During the daytime, they typically sleep on the ground where they are perfectly camouflaged by their “earthy” colored plumage.
-They almost always change their roost sites on a daily basis.
+They almost always change their roost sites daily.

 • When nesting, they sit quietly on the eggs, minimizing any movements that could get them detected.

-• If an intruder does get close to the nest, the parents may try to lead them away by first flushing off the nest and when landing feigning injury as they lead the potential thread away from the nest.
+• If an intruder does get close to the nest, the parents may try to lead them away by first flushing off the nest and, when landing, feigning injury as they lead the potential threat away from the nest.
 While the parent performs this distraction display, the young may scatter and freeze.

 • The parent who is not incubating the eggs or brooding the young will roost away from the nesting area.